 Yuragawa Bridge is a 550 meters reddish-brown colored bridge at the mouth of the Yura River (由良川橋梁).
 With a height of only three meters above the water surface, the trains on the bridge operated by Kyoto Tango Railway (京都丹後鉄道) are also known as the “train running in between the sky and the sea”.

-Completed in 1924, the bridge used to be the essential infrastructure that enabled people living on either side of the riverbanks to travel by foot.
+Completed in 1924, the bridge was the essential infrastructure that enabled people living on either side of the riverbanks to travel by foot.
 Although it would be near impossible to trek across the bridge now, you can still board the single-carriage train to enjoy the surrounding scenery.

 Kyoto Tango Railway (京都丹後鉄道)

-Because there are no overhead wires, when the train is approaching the bridge, remember to head to the front for the amazing view of the train running on water!
+Because there are no overhead wires, when the train approaches the bridge, remember to head to the front for the amazing view of the train running on water!

 Tip: The sightseeing trains Tango Kuromatsu-gō (丹後くろまつ号), Tango Akamatsu-gō (丹後あかまつ号), and Tango Aomotsu-gō (丹後あおまつ号) will cut down its speed as it runs through the Yuragawa Bridge.
 Refer to the timetable links below to see if any of the services fit into your schedule.
 For more information on whether a booking is required and how to book, please refer to their website HERE.